-Under the National Planning Policy Framework, Local Planning Authorities are required to prepare a Housing And Economic Land Availability Assessment.
-This identifies the future land supply which could help to deliver the objectively assessed needs identified for housing and economic development in Wyre Forest District across the plan period (2016-32).
+Under the National Planning Policy Framework, Local Planning Authorities are required to prepare a Housing and Economic Land Availability Assessment.
+This identifies the future land supply which could help to deliver the objectively assessed needs identified for housing and economic development in Wyre Forest District across the plan period (2016-36).
 It helps the Council understand the level of growth it can plan for and where that growth could potentially go.

-Please note that the submission of a site does not mean that the site will be allocated for development in the Local Plan.
+Please note that the submission of a call for site does not mean that the site will be allocated for development in the Local Plan.
 A ‘Call for Sites’ is simply a means to establish which sites could potentially come forward for future development for the Council to consider as part of the Local Plan process.

 Further updates of the 2009 SHLAA have been undertaken to reflect changes in residential permissions.
 Revised housing trajectories have been developed at each update.
 The reports need to be read in conjunction with the original SHLAA.